Eligibility Criteria and Application Process

 When a person identifies a service/support they wish to receive, they are placed on the Registry.
 When a funded vacancy becomes available, information such as their Application Package is shared with the agency.
 The agency would then contact the person about the referral.

-If individuals are in urgent need, the DSO will assist in linking individuals to the appropriate resources.
+If people are in urgent need, the DSO will assist in linking individuals to the appropriate resources.

 It is recommended that you update DSO upon any changes to your circumstances, including a change of address or change to a caregiver’s health.
 Should your circumstances remain unchanged, we still recommend a general update once per year, at a minimum.